MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/3-create-rag-copilot.md

 ## Create an index for your data

-Now that you've added a data source to your project, you can use it to create an index in your Azure Ai Search resource.
+Now that you've added a data source to your project, you can use it to create an index in your Azure AI Search resource.

 1. In Azure AI Studio, in your project, in the navigation pane on the left, under **Components**, select the **Indexes** page.
 1. Add a new index with the following settings:
     - **Source data**:
         - **Data source**: Use existing project data
             - *Select the **brochures** data source*
     - **Index storage**:
-        - *Connect to the Azure Ai Search resource in your subscription*
+        - *Connect to the Azure AI Search resource in your subscription*
     - **Search settings**:
         - **Search type**: Vector
         - **Azure OpenAI Resource**: Default_AzureOpenAI